Hybrid quantum-classical chaotic NEMS: Abstract

 \section{Abstract}

-We present an exactly solvable model of a hybrid quantum-classical system of a Nitrogen-Vacancy (NV) center spin (quantum spin) coupled with a nanocantilever (classical) and analyze the enforcement of the regular or chaotic classical dynamics onto to the quantum spin dynamics.
-The main problem we focus in this paper is whether the classical dynamical chaos may induce chaotic quantum effects in the spin dynamics.
+We present an exactly solvable model of a hybrid quantum-classical system of a Nitrogen-Vacancy (NV) center spin (quantum spin) coupled to a nanocantilever (classical) and analyze the enforcement of the regular or chaotic classical dynamics onto the quantum spin dynamics.
+The main problem we focus in this paper is whether the classical dynamical chaos may induce chaotic effects in the quantum spin dynamics or not.
 We explore several characteristic criteria of the quantum chaos, such as quantum Poincar\'{e} recurrences, generation of coherence and energy level distribution and observe interesting chaotic effects in the spin dynamics.
-Dynamical chaos imposed in the cantilever dynamics through the kicking pulses induces the stochastic dynamics of the quantum subsystem.
-However, we show that this type of stochasticity does not possess all the characteristic features of the quantum chaos and is distinct from it.
-The phenomenon of the hybrid quantum-classical chaos leads to dynamical freezing of the NV spin.
+Dynamical chaos imposed in the cantilever dynamics through the kicking pulses induces the stochastic dynamics on the quantum subsystem.
+We consider a quantum system of two and three levels and show that in a two-level case, type of stochasticity is not conforming all the characteristic features of the quantum chaos and is distinct from it.
+We also explore the effect of quantum feedback on dynamics of the cantilever and the entire system.